 These are all universal symbols that your readers will recognize when you use them to show them something about the world of your story.

 Even though these literary devices are a huge part of our collective understanding, symbolism can also be a very personal, unique experience.
 For example, if you have a scary memory featuring a certain animal or in a certain place, those things will come to mean something different for you than they might for other people.

 You can also develop personal symbolism through positive memories; maybe one of your happiest childhood memories is carving pumpkins with your parents, and so pumpkins for you have come to symbolize family and belonging—even if that isn’t necessarily what they mean to the larger world.
 You can use these symbols in your writing too.

 This is where we get contextual symbolism.
 The difference between this and universal symbolism is that you’ll have to show your reader why they’re important and why you’re using them to communicate those things.
 You can do this through your characters—through their memories, the experiences they have, and the way they see the world around them.

 You can use your own real memories to tell a fictional story (many writers do this), or you can use your experiences as inspiration to create something new.
 Maybe instead of a pumpkin, your protagonist used to go looking for seashells with their family along the coast.
 Now suddenly you can use seashells in your story to symbolize whatever you want, and your readers will understand—because you made it real.

 Symbolism brings depth and complexity to your story

 We encounter symbolism through the world around us every day, whether that’s from the stories we read, the way companies communicate with us, or the way we subconsciously process our own experiences.
-By using universal symbols as well as creating new symbolism of your own, you can give a greater richness, theme, and emotional resonance to your writing.
+By using universal symbols as well as writing symbolism of your own, you can give a greater richness, theme, and emotional resonance to your work.